-An overview of the recommended changes to the CES Policy and Procedures was presented for recommended approval at the December 14, 2021, meeting of the PPS Committee.
+An overview of the recommended changes to the CES Policy and Procedures was presented for recommended approval at the December 14, 2021, meeting of the Policies, Procedures and Standards (PPS) Committee.
 The PPS Committee members determined not to take action on this item and allow for additional feedback and engagement with stakeholders.
+The Office of Care Coordination committed to exploring a special CoC Board Meeting for ongoing discussion.

 During the January 11, 2022, meeting of the PPS Committee, the Office of Care Coordination provided an update on the plan to meet with local jurisdictions to gather additional feedback and incorporate feedback, as appropriate, before bringing the recommended changes back to the PPS Committee for recommended action.
 The Office of Care Coordination facilitated a discussion with local jurisdictions on March 3, 2022, to allow for feedback and discussion on the proposed changes to the CES Procedures and Procedures.
-Additional feedback received was incorporated in Attachment E.
+Additional feedback received was incorporated in Attachment D.